 The Rocky Mountains extend from the southwestern USA to western Canada reaching their highest elevations in Colorado, USA.
 Temperatures in the two mountainous regions studied in the Colorado Rockies (Fig. 2), the San Juan Mountains (1414–4286 m) and the Front Range Mountains (1438–4346 m), have increased since the 1980s (Trenberth et al. 2007, USGCRP 2009, McGuire et al. 2012).
 However, the San Juans are getting increasingly wetter, while the Front Range is becoming increasingly drier (Mote et al. 2005).

 Historical Mammal Data—We amassed specimen data from all museums with Colorado mammal specimens, which included 58,709 specimens from 45 museums (2009–2012; Appendix S1).
 Nomenclature was updated following Wilson and Reeder (2005), and georeferencing following the MaNis protocols (Wieczorek et al. 2004, Chapman and Wieczorek 2006).
-For quality assurance, we restricted analyses to rodent and shrew specimens (Fig. 2 circles) with (1) a reliable species-level identification by an expert, re-verified by CMM, or in a robust locality for the species (core elevations in the local distribution); (2) a documented year or time period of collection; (3) an elevation provided by the collector or a locality specific enough to be georeferenced (latitude, longitude, elevation) with an horizontal error <1000 m in the latitude-longitude (designated as usable) or <5000 m (designated as marginal) with the strictest criteria used in the final lowest and highest known sites; and (4) a location within the northeast portion of the Front Range (Boulder and Larimer counties) or the southwestern portion of the San Juans (Dolores, La Plata, Montezuma, San Juan counties).
+For quality assurance, we restricted analyses to rodent and shrew specimens (Fig. 2 circles) with (1) a reliable species-level identification by an expert, re-verified by CMM, or in a robust locality for the species (core elevations in the local distribution); (2) a documented year or time period of collection; (3) an elevation provided by the collector or a locality specific enough to be georeferenced (latitude, longitude, elevation) with a horizontal error <1000 m (designated as usable) or <5000 m (designated as marginal) with the strictest criteria used in the final lowest and highest known sites; and (4) a location within the northeast portion of the Front Range (Boulder and Larimer counties) or the southwestern portion of the San Juans (Dolores, La Plata, Montezuma, San Juan counties).
 These data were augmented by lowest and highest elevational records in the historical literature, including from the Colorado Biological Survey (Cary 1911), Mammals of Mesa Verde National Park, Colorado (Anderson 1961), and Distribution of Mammals in Colorado (Armstrong 1972).
 The most rigorous vetting focused on the lowest and highest localities for each species, only using records without significant, plausible error in the locality, elevation, or identification.

 Contemporary Mammal Data—All specimens that met the accuracy criteria and were documented after 2005 were included in the contemporary data (Fig. 2 stars).
 The Colorado database was augmented in 2018 under the same vetting protocol using a search of the Global Biodiversity Information Facility (www.gbif.org) for more recent specimens (2006–2018).
 For systematic, contemporary mammal surveys, two elevational transects were established in the southwestern San Juan Mountains and two in the northeastern Front Range (Fig. 2; Fig. S1.1; McCain et al. 2018).
 Each transect consisted of eight sites placed every 200−300m in elevation between the base of the range (1400−1700m) and the upper limit of vegetation on the mountain top (3600−3800m) (Fig. S1.1).
 At each of these 32 anthropogenically undisturbed sites, we conducted small mammal surveys between 2010 and 2012 using live-trapping, pitfall trapping and visual surveys across all habitats.
 Trapping was extensive (5100 trap-nights per site; 163,200 total trap-nights) and equal among sites.
 Additional mammal survey data for the San Juans included seven sites from a pilot study (2007) and 13 sites in Mesa Verde National Park (2018) for a total additional 7,550 trap-nights (Fig. S1.1).
 Similarly for the Front Range (2017), contemporary sampling also included 2430 trap-nights across three low elevation sites.
 Species were identified in-hand, with specimens, or DNA sequences (McCain et al. 2018).
 IACUC vertebrate handling protocols were approved by CU Boulder (08-07-McC-02; 1103.02; 2548).